smetj/wishbone/docs/index.rst

 Why?
 ----

-The goal of the project is to provide an expressive and ops friendly framework which removes a maximum of boilerplate related to:
+The goal of the project is to provide a complete, expressive and ops friendly programming framework which removes a maximum of (boring) boilerplate without sacrificing flexibility.

-* including custom code
-* plugin management
-* CLI process management
-* error handling
-* logging
-* metrics
-* instance configuration files

 .. image:: pics/separator_2.png
     :align: center